grokify/ringcentral-sdk-ruby/docs/usage/messages/Fax-Messages.md

 ### Is it possible to find out why a fax failed?

 If a fax transmission fails, the reason is reported in the Call Log Record's `result` property.
 It is also presented in the Service Web Portal.

+### Why does my PDF fax have rendering issues.

+Some faxes may use unsupported features and require flattening before sending them to the RingCentral API.
+Some PDF flattening tools include [GraphicsMagick](http://www.graphicsmagick.org/) / [ImageMagick](http://www.imagemagick.org/) and [Ghostscript](http://www.ghostscript.com/).

 ### Do I need multple sandbox accounts to support multiple fax numbers?